MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/update.md

 ---
-description: The process of updating extension on Microsoft Store.
+description: The process of updating or removing extension on Microsoft Store.
 title: Update An Extension Listing
 author: MSEdgeTeam
 ms.author: msedgedevrel